maxbre/rcalpuff/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-A collection of my handy R functions for the Calpuff modeling system.
+A collection of my handy R functions for post-processing the output of Calpuff modeling system.

 Beware: all the material must be considered experimental, in full development, not yet tested.